-SQUARE FEET/ACRES: 1.5 acres PURCHASE PRICE: \$1 million FUNDING SOURCES:
+SQUARE FEET/ACRES: 1.5 acres PURCHASE PRICE: \$1 million

-- \$350,000 State Legacy Land Conservation Program - \$650,000 City and County of Honolulu Clean Water & Natural Lands Program - COMMUNITY OWNER: Hōʻala ʻĀina Kūpono
+- \$350,000 State Legacy Land Conservation Program - \$650,000 City and County of Honolulu Clean Water & Natural Lands Program

+Сомминіту owner: Hōʻala ʻĀina Kūpono

-CONSERVATION EASEMENT CO-HOLDERS: City and County of Honolulu and Hawaiian Islands Land Trust Notes: Hōʻala ʻĀina Kūpono hosts ʻāina educational programs and volunteer work days.
+Conservation Easement Co-Holders: City and County of Honolulu and Hawaiʻi Land Trust Notes: Hōʻala ʻĀina Kūpono hosts ʻāina educational programs and volunteer work days.

 In many cases, a land trust may own land, but partner with other organizations on an informal or formal basis (e.g., a lease, license, right of entry) to steward and manage the land.
-For example, while Waimea Valley/Hi'ipaka LLC owns Pu'ukua, a very sacred site associated with Kahuna Nui (High Priest) Hewahewa, Hi'ipaka LLC works closely with Hewahewa's descendants to manage the property.
-Hawaiian Islands Land Trust owns Maunawila Heiau but manages the land guided by a steering committee that includes Ko'olaupoko Hawaiian Civic Club, Hau'ula Community Association, and the former landowners, the McGregor 'Ohana.
+For example, while Waimea Valley/Hiʻipaka LLC owns Puʻukua, a very sacred site associated with Kahuna Nui (High Priest) Hewahewa, Hiʻipaka LLC works closely with Hewahewa's descendants to manage the property.
+Hawaiʻi Land Trust owns Maunawila Heiau but manages the land guided by a steering committee that includes Koʻolaupoko Hawaiian Civic Club, Hauʻula Community Association, and the former landowners, the McGregor 'Ohana.
 The steering committee provides community input, vision, and knowledge.
-Hawaiian Islands Land Trust's staff care for the heiau complex and host educational programs and volunteer stewardship days on the land.
+Hawaiʻi Land Trust's staff care for the heiau complex and host educational programs and volunteer stewardship days on the land.

-Discounted purchases are also possible - where the landowner sells for less than the appraised fair market value of the land, and takes a charitable deduction for the difference.
-As discussed above, the landowner should consult with his/her own attorney on whether a tax deduction will be allowed, and the documentation (e.g., an appraisal) needed to qualify for the tax deduction.
+Discounted purchases are also possible - where the landowner sells for less than the appraised fair market value4 of the land, and takes a charitable deduction for the difference.
+As discussed above, the landowner should consult with their own attorney on whether a tax deduction will be allowed, and the documentation (e.g., an appraisal5) needed to qualify for the tax deduction.
 There are also burdensome requirements for accredited land trusts to document a land value donation, including hiring outside third-party counsel to render an opinion that the land value donation does not constitute tax shelter abuse.